The PGSA is the representative organisation for postgraduates at Victoria University of Wellington

-Displays academic rigour, excellence, originality, and/or creativity;
+Displays academic rigour, excellence, originality, or creativity;

-Demonstrates an impact within the scholarly, economic, or wider stakeholder communities;
+Has a demonstrated impact within the scholarly, economic, or wider stakeholder communities;

-A creation of commercialised intellectual property or a patent.
+A creation of commercialised intellectual property or a patent;

 Applicants may select whether they wish to have their research considered for this award.
 Māori Knowledge and Development incorporates one or more of the following:

 Māori methods of research;

 Research that benefits Māori people or communities.

 Each year, applications are considered by a committee convened by the Vice-Provost (Research).
 One candidate from each faculty will be selected to receive one of these prestigious awards, as well as one candidate from any faculty whose work advances Māori Knowledge and Development.